New York City ranked #3 among Orkin’s Top 50 Mosquito Cities list in 2022.

 - Rubbing alcohol – Clean the skin around the bitten area with rubbing alcohol, which has a cooling effect that helps relieve itching as it dries.
 However, be careful to avoid using too much, which can cause further irritation.

-Prevention: How To Keep Mosquitoes Away
+Prevention: How to Keep Mosquitoes Away

-As mentioned earlier in this article, mosquitoes require stagnant water to lay their eggs.
+Mosquitoes require stagnant water to lay their eggs.
 By eliminating sources of water, you can slow or stop mosquitoes from breeding and reproducing.

 Disney World is a prime example of successful mosquito prevention.
 Despite being built on humid swampland, there are virtually no signs of these pests.
-That’s because the water inside the parks is always flowing from one place to the next through a vast network of drainage ditches — it’s never allowed to stagnate anywhere.
+That’s because the water inside the parks is always flowing from one place to the next through a vast network of drainage ditches—it’s never allowed to stagnate anywhere.
 Even the buildings and landscaping choices are strategically designed to prevent water from collecting.

-How To Prevent Mosquitoes Outside Your Home
+Tips to Prevent Mosquitoes Outside Your Home

 - At least once a week, empty and clean out any outdoor items that can hold water, such as chairs, tables, cans, bottles, buckets, flowerpot saucers, and trash cans.